 Next we should be aware of the ‘B’ of philosophy: the self-evident, but easily forgotten, insight that function cannot exist by itself.
 Function cannot exist like an object, nor can it appear alongside or detached from the object that expresses the function – though we often believe the opposite when we do not take the relative nature of the senses into account (Diagram 10).

 This is why it is futile for scientists to try and work out what movement, warmth, electricity and the other forms of energy are in themselves.
-It is impossible to find the explanation for life by trying to set our eyes on what life itself is – as impossible as discovering the function ‘walking’ in the absence of someone who is walking.
+Equally, it is impossible to find the explanation for life by trying to set our eyes on what life itself is – as impossible as discovering the function ‘walking’ in the absence of someone who is walking.
 Function can be the expression of an object only for as long as the object expresses and thereby sustains the function continuously in time.

 The logical conclusion is that function must be conceived of as the expression of an object’s inherent, permanent nature – in philosophical terms, the ‘ability’ or ‘quality’ of an object.
 This means that a permanent, original object also has a permanent, original nature that is in no way changed by the object’s starting or ceasing to be active, that is, whether it is a temporarily active or a temporarily inactive object.
+(Diagram 11)

 For philosophy, though, it is necessary to understand the difference between two forms of activity.
 One is consciousness in itself, which is understandable if we know its need, that is, its intention.
 The other is the activity initiated by consciousness in order to satisfy the need in relation to the environment.
 The understanding of the first is a philosophical question, the understanding of the second is the natural purpose of memory-based thinking.
 (It is impossible to represent the relation between these two diagrammatically.)
-(Diagram 11)

 Next we should be aware of the ‘C’ of philosophy: the self-evident, but easily forgotten, insight that function, because it is not something in itself, cannot be transmitted from object to object except by direct contact.
 This is self-evident proof of the fact that in the whole reality the objective relation – between the whole and its parts – and the functional relation – what we call Nature – must be an unbreakable, permanent unity (Diagram 12).